n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.zendesk.md

+---
+title: Zendesk node - n8n Documentation
+description: Documentation for the Zendesk node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Zendesk

 [Zendesk](https://www.zendesk.com/) is a support ticketing system, designed to help track, prioritize, and solve customer support interactions.
 More than just a help desk, Zendesk Support helps nurture customer relationships with personalized, responsive support across any channel.